This article shows you how to request optional SSProtect feature components.

 SSProtect utilizes a set of Core Services that deliver required baseline behavior.
 These include:

 For Individual Accounts, component capabilities are always enabled immediately, with a slightly different method for configuration.
-For example, when an Individual Account adds :Recover, all subsequent conversions automatically utilize Hybrid Conversion for secure storage and restoration.
-This can be dynamically enabled and disabled using the Account Configuration interface.

 As an Organization Administrator, Organization Delegate, or Individual Account holder, you have the ability to enable and disable optional Components for your Organization or for your own Individual Account.
 You also manage any potential specialization required for proper configuration and execution.